nicejade/vue-boilerplate-template/README.md

 npm run analyz
 ```

 Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.
+It will automatically open this address：http://localhost:8888/ .

 ![webpack-bundle-analyzer](https://cloud.githubusercontent.com/assets/302213/20628702/93f72404-b338-11e6-92d4-9a365550a701.gif)